sanjaypsachdev/mcp-server-openshift/README.md

 ### oc-new-app in Action

-Watch the `oc-new-app` tool deploy a complete Node.js application from GitHub to OpenShift with automatic build monitoring, route creation, and deployment tracking:
+Watch the `oc-new-app` tool deploy a complete Spring Boot application from GitHub to OpenShift with automatic build monitoring, route creation, and deployment tracking:

 ![oc-new-app Demo](oc-new-app.mov)